BanditTech/WingmanReloaded/main/configure.md

   * Assign a buff icon to trigger when showing or not showing
   * Trigger alongside the Quicksilver flask group
   * Trigger with attack keys
-  * Trigger with Life, ES, or Mana percantage
+  * Trigger with Life, ES, or Mana percentage

 > The utility section is tied to the Auto-Flasks toggle.
 If the flask routine is ON then utilities will also fire.